sfstoolbox/sfs-matlab/README.md

 <code>[-2 2],0,[-2 2]</code> the xz-plane; <code>[-2 2],0,0</code> a line along
 the x-axis; <code>3,2,1</code> a single point.
 If you present a range like `[-2 2]` the Toolbox will create automatically a regular grid from this ranging from -2 to 2 with `conf.resolution` steps in between.
-Alternatively you could provide a custom grid by providing a matrix instead of the `[min max]` range for all active axes.
-We will show two examples later on.
+Alternatively you could apply a [custom grid](#custom-grid-for-sound-field-simulations) by providing a matrix instead of the `[min max]` range for all active axes.

 For all 2.5D functions the configuration <code>conf.xref</code> is important as it defines the point for which the amplitude is corrected in the sound field.